Sailfish Oasis Lodge - Guatemala

 Captain Hook is a 43 ft.
 Willis made famous by Captain Ron Hamlin.
 The boat is powered by twin Cummins diesels and was built in North Carolina by master boat builders.

 The wooden hulls produce a low rumbling sound notorious for raising billfish.
 The Captain Hook's ability to raise fish is proven by the many records it has set for numbers of

 fish caught in one day and one year.

 The Intensity is a one-of-a-kind 37’ Gamefisherman with Captain Mike Sheeder at the helm.
-Designed and built specifically for billfishing in Central American waters, she has speed, comfort, and maneuverability, with a cruising speed of up to 30 knots.
-The Intensity is powered by twin Cummins motors, giving her 900-h.p.
+Designed and built specifically for billfishing in Central American waters, she has maneuverability, comfort, and speed—powered by twin 900-h.p.
+Cummins motors with a cruising speed of up to 30 knots.

-The Makina is a new addition to the fleet.
+The Makina is a newer addition to the fleet.
 She is a 2001, 36’ Out Island Express powered by Cummins 450HP C-Series motors.
-With a 26-knot cruise, top of the line tackle, AC in the cabin and the common area and a very experienced and fun Captain Juanga at the wheel.
+With a 26-knot cruise, top of the line tackle, air conditioning in the cabin and common area, she is the perfect platform to fish from.
+The experienced and fun Captain Juanga is at the wheel.

 About Sailfish Lodge